rutvikk99/synapse/demos/module4/README.md

     ![The flatten settings are configured as described.](media/data-flow-user-profiles-flatten-settings.png "Flatten settings")

-    These settings provide a flattened view of the data source with one or more rows per `visitorId`, similar to when you explored the data within the Spark notebook in lab 1.
+    These settings provide a flattened view of the data source with one or more rows per `visitorId`, similar to when we explored the data within the Spark notebook in the previous module.
 Using data preview requires you to enable Debug mode, which we are not enabling for this lab. *The following screenshot is for illustration only*:

     ![The data preview tab is displayed with a sample of the file contents.](media/data-flow-user-profiles-flatten-data-preview.png "Data preview")